hblakely/hblakely/README.md

 freshly graduated CS major.
 For the first two years we would meet in-office to collaborate.
 The following five years were spent remotely collaborating.
-Over a seven year period, our small R&D team designed a fourth generation language to remove our dependency on a soon-to-be deprecated language (Oracle's) SQR.
+Over a seven year period, our small R&D team designed a fourth generation language to remove our dependency on a soon-to-be deprecated language, (Oracle's) SQR.
 ANTLR 4's grammer generation allowed us to create our own language, and also to translate our codebase to the new V4GL.
+This new language allowed VRC to continue opperating effectively, maintain security certificates, and also remove dependency from Oracle Database - saving us a chunk of change.

   A new language is cool, but without a proper developement environment for that language our developers wouldn't be as effective as we'd like.
 Repurposing WaveMaker's web IDE allowed us to make typie typie into clickie clickie, speeding up developement.
 VRC's insurance system customers could now appreciate a faster build-time for customer application services.